Pine Bay Nature Reserve - Part 1

 "The NCC-Government of Canada’s Natural Areas Conservation Program is a $225 million

 investment to assist non-profit, non-government organizations secure ecologically sensitive lands.
 This ensures the conservation of our diverse ecosystems, wildlife, and habitat.
-In order to use the funding available, these organizations will provide matching funds for each federal dollar received."
+In order to use the funding available, these organizations will provide matching funds for each federal dollar received.

 The securement of Pine Bay Nature Reserve was supported by the Ontario Land Trust Assistance Program - an Ontario Ministry of Natural Resources initiative that assists land trusts with land securement costs to help conserve Ontario's biodiversity.